khalid-el-masnaoui/Nginx-Notes/BEST-PRACTICES.md

 #### Enable 0-RTT for TLSv1.3
 > Generally speaking, 0-RTT is safe for most web sites and applications.
 If your web application does strange things and you’re concerned about its replay safety, consider not using 0-RTT until you can be certain that there are no negative effects. [...]
 TLS 1.3 is a big step forward for web performance and security.
 By combining TLS 1.3 with 0-RTT, the performance gains are even more dramatic.

+> Including 0-RTT (Zero Round Trip Time Resumption) results in a significant increase in efficiency and connection times.
+TLS 1.3 has a faster handshake that completes in 1-RTT.
+Additionally, it has a particular session resumption mode where, under certain conditions, it is possible to send data to the server on the first flight (0-RTT).

 ```nginx
   ssl_protocols TLSv1.2 TLSv1.3;
   # To enable 0-RTT (TLS 1.3):